HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 11. Create any required configuration items.
 For example, URLs, namespace bindings, and so on.

     You can use the WebSphere Application Server UI or deploy using DXClient or wsadmin commands.
-It is recommended that you write a deployment script because you must perform the same on your other environments.
+It is recommended that you write a deployment script because you must perform the same deployment operation on your other environments.

     It is also recommended to run a comparison report using the [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct).